SFA Audit Seminars 2020

 FORMAT & SEMINAR HOURS

-The general format will be group-live lecture, discussion, and exercises/cases, using over 3,000 pages of reference material.
+The general format will be group live/group internet based lecture, discussion, and exercises/cases, using over 3,000 pages of reference material.
 Dress is business casual.
 Coffee and a continental breakfast will be available at 7:00 a.m.
 The seminars will begin promptly at 8:00 a.m. and will end no later than 4:15 p.m. each day.
 Please make travel plans accordingly; allow at least 2 hours to travel to the airport and check in.

 The three-day SFA Audit Seminar will offer 24 CPE Credits (8 for Day One, 8 for Day Two & 8 for Day Three), all prorated for partial attendance.
 All participants will be sent a certificate of attendance.
 Final authority on the acceptance of courses, however, always rests with the individual state boards.
 The type of CPE credit given is Auditing (Governmental) and is yellow book qualified.